 The diagnosis is usually based on symptoms and results of a physical examination.
 Cultures and other diagnostic tests are usually not done.

 Two types of pneumococcal vaccines are available.

 Conjugate vaccine is the only one that works in children under 2 years old.
 It is routinely given to children starting at age 2 months but can be started at age 6 weeks.
-Three doses are given at 2-month intervals, followed by a fourth dose, usually at age 12 to 15 months (see Newborns and Infants: Vaccinating Infants and Children).
+Three doses are given at 2-month intervals, followed by a fourth dose, usually at age 12 to 15 months (see see Sidebar 3: Vaccinating Infants and Children).
 Because of this vaccine, serious pneumococcal infections—pneumonia, otitis media, and meningitis—are much less common among children.